What is single-factor authentication (SFA)?

-Single-factor authentication (SFA) is a process for securing access to a given system, such as a network or website, that identifies the party requesting access through only one category of credentials.
+Single-factor authentication is a process for securing access to a given system, such as a network or website, that identifies the party requesting access through only one category of credentials.

-One of the main troubles with passwords is that most users either don't understand how to make strong and memorable passwords or underestimate the need for security.
-Extra rules that increase complexity are seen to drive call volumes for password-related issues to help desks proportionately.
-This problem can result in IT and management letting password standards slip and as a result passwords of shorter length and complexity tend to happen, such as simple seven-character words.
+One of the main troubles with relying on just passwords for authentication is that most users either don't understand how to make strong and memorable passwords or underestimate the need for security.
+Extra rules that increase password complexity increase call volumes for password-related issues to help desks proportionately.
+This can result in IT and management letting password standards slip, and as a result, passwords of shorter length and complexity tend be chosen, such as simple seven-character words.

 Strong authentication vs. multifactor authentication

 SFA isn't necessarily weak and doesn't always have to be password-based.
 Many biometric authentication methods, for example, are strong when properly implemented.

 Multiple challenge-response questions can also ensure secure SFA when properly implemented.
 Biometrics can also ensure secure SFA if the right kinds and implementations are chosen.
 Retina scans, finger vein scans and voice recognition are strong candidates.
 Organizations must be doubly sure about the biometric scanner and its implementation when it is standalone SFA rather than a component of multifactor authentication (MFA).

 Biometric verification systems may require a significant outlay for enterprise deployment.
 Depending on the degree of security required, it may be preferable to implement MFA.